PharosKCL/PharosAI/README.md

 ## Overview

 PharosAI is a platform dedicated to navigating the path to AI-assisted healthcare.
-This repository contains the source code for the PharosAI landing page, showcasing our mission to revolutionize healthcare with AI.
+This repository contains the source code for the PharosAI landing page, showcasing our mission to revolutionise healthcare with AI.

 ## Getting Started